-These foods help overcome adrenal insufficiency because they’re nutrient-dense, low in sugar, and have healthy fat and fiber.
+These foods help overcome adrenal fatigue because they’re nutrient-dense, low in sugar and have healthy fat and fiber.

 The last and most important key to restoring your adrenal function is to heed your mind and stress needs.
 Pay attention to your body!